EV range to improve as new charge points announced

 The scheme would help residents without private driveways to have better access to EV chargers, as well as growing the charging network across the country, the DfT said.

-It would support the nation's uptake of zero emission vehicles and enable more people to drive and charge "without fear of being caught short, no matter where they are", it added.
+It would support the nation's uptake of zero-emission vehicles and enable more people to drive and charge "without fear of being caught short, no matter where they are", it added.

-The pilot is backed by £10m of government funding, supported by an additional £9m in private funding.
+The pilot is backed by £10m of government funding, supported by an additional £9m in private cash.
 A further £1.9m will come from public funds across the local authorities.

-Decarbonisation Minister Trudy Harrison said: "We want to expand and grow our world-leading network of EV charge points, making it even easier for those without driveways to charge their electric vehicles.
+Decarbonisation minister Trudy Harrison said: "We want to expand and grow our world-leading network of EV charge points, making it even easier for those without driveways to charge their electric vehicles.

 "This scheme will help to level up electric vehicle infrastructure across the country, so that everyone can benefit from healthier neighbourhoods and cleaner air."

-Edmund King OBE, AA president, said: "It is essential that more on-street chargers are delivered to boost the transition to zero emission vehicles for those without home charging.
+AA president Edmund King said: "It is essential that more on-street chargers are delivered to boost the transition to zero-emission vehicles for those without home charging."

-"This injection of an extra £20m funding will help bring power to electric drivers across England from Durham to Dorset.
-This is one further positive step on the road to electrification."

 The scheme will allow local authorities to provide feedback on how to grow the network and the role the private sector can play, said the DfT.